Straight answers, no jargon

 Read the full answerWhat is the cheapest card machine in the UK?

-Square Reader (£19) is cheapest to buy and SumUp (1.69%) is cheapest per transaction, but Dojo usually works out cheapest overall once you are taking more than about £10k a month.
+Square Reader (£19) is cheapest to buy and SumUp (1.69%) is cheapest per transaction, but a negotiated provider like Dojo is often cheapest overall above roughly £4k-£5k a month.
+Pricing is bespoke, so get a quote.

 Read the full answerWhich are the top 5 card machines for UK restaurants?